Ennoriel/machyme/src/routes/tips/data/pnpm-update-all.md

 ---
 layout: tip
 component: _1
-title: "Updates all dependencies"
+title: 'Updates all dependencies'
 technologies:
-  - npm
+  - pnpm
 date: Sun Jan 29 2023 10:22:37 GMT+0100 (UTC)
 ---

-Use the `--latest` argument to ignore the ranges specified in the `package.json` file.
+Use the optional `--latest` argument to ignore the ranges specified in the `package.json` file.

 ```shell
 pnpm up --latest